andres4715-gif/Playwright_web_automation_github/README.md

 5. Open a Pull Request

 # TO DO

 - [ ] Update Clone the repository in the readme file
+- [ ] Add a log library to print by console
+- [ ] Create a new BaseTest file to inherit from this class

 ---
 🔥🛠️⚙️ Framework under construction 🔥🛠️⚙️